d0tTino/tino-storm/docs/research_plugin.md

 aggregation.
 When configured via ``STORM_SEARCH_PROVIDER`` the resulting provider is cached so repeated searches reuse any internal state.

+The aggregator applies Reciprocal Rank Fusion (RRF) to re-rank the combined results, ensuring that high-ranking documents from any provider float to the top while still deduplicating URLs.
+When duplicates appear, the aggregator keeps the richest metadata available—preferring longer summaries and the highest ``score``/``posterior`` values.
+The ``k_per_vault`` argument continues to control how many fused items are returned, while ``rrf_k`` tunes both the RRF decay constant and the post-fusion trim (the aggregator returns up to ``min(k_per_vault, rrf_k)`` items).

 ```python
 results = await tino_storm.search_async(
     "large language models",